ePages-de/epages-devportal/_posts/2019/2019-11-07-how-to-bootstrap-an-application-with-authentication-using-firebase.md

 - `access_token`: The Bearer token required for authentication against the API.
 - `refresh_token`: Used to get a new `access_token` once the old one expired.
-- `api_url`: Shop specific URL for all API requests.
+- `api_url`: The shop-specific URL for all API requests.

 Strictly speaking we do not need the `refresh_token` for communicating with the API.
 But the `access_token` is only valid for a specific time frame.
 So let's keep the `refresh_token` on the list of required properties to properly use the API at all time.

 Furthermore, we need to remember the required parameters for API requests.
-As our app will be installed in more than one shop, we need to save the parameters on a **per shop base**.
+As our app will be installed in more than one online shop, we need to save the parameters on a **per shop base**.
-We'll ensure this by using the `tenantId`, a unique identifier of the tenant, in most cases the shop.
+We'll ensure this by using the `tenantId`, a unique identifier of the tenant, in most cases of the online shop.
-This parameter is part of the `answer` variable in step 3.
+This parameter will be part of the `answer` variable in step 3.

 ## Step 3 - Firebase auth

-We can now receive tokens from shops and have unique identifiers to save these tokens independently.
+We can now receive tokens from online shops and determined unique identifiers to save these tokens independently.
-But we also need a user authentication for each merchant to restrict the shop access.
+But we also need a user authentication for each user to restrict the shop access.
 For this purpose, we'll use Firebase Auth.
 Firebase Auth is an authentication service with support for many different login methods.
 The most common login method is probably email and password, but login with e.g. Google and Facebook is also possible.
-To activate it, we go to the Firebase Console, Develop > [Authentication](https://console.firebase.google.com/u/0/project/beyondapp/authentication/users){:target="_blank"}.
+To activate it, we open the Firebase Console and select Develop > [Authentication](https://console.firebase.google.com/u/0/project/beyondapp/authentication/users){:target="_blank"}.
 Here, we activate the first authentication method "E-Mail address/password".
 And done.
 We now have an authentication service!

 Let's put it into practice in our `public/index.html`.
-To do so, we add the following snippet to the `head` section:
+To do so, we add the following code snippet to the `head` section:

 ```html
 <script src="https://cdn.firebase.com/libs/firebaseui/4.2.0/firebaseui.js"></script>
 <link type="text/css" rel="stylesheet" href="https://cdn.firebase.com/libs/firebaseui/4.2.0/firebaseui.css" />
 ```

-Next, we add an empty container to the `body` where the login form will show up:
+Next, we add an empty container to the `body` on the desired position for the login form:

 ```html
 <div id="firebaseui-auth-container" />